Welcome to AAUW of New York State

 The proposed bylaws changes to Articles VIII to XXI are posted HERE.
 They were approved and the current version may be viewed HERE.
 Note – Articles I to VII are governed by AAUW bylaws.

 The 2024-2026 AAUW-NYS President-Elect and Public Policy VP were both elected at that meeting.
-The nominating committee presented the following slate of candidates:
+The nominating committee presented the following slate of candidates, who were both elected:

 • President-Elect: Sandy Camillo, North Shore Branch (Click HERE for her bio)